makrai/notes/chowdhery-2204-PaLM-pathway.md

 ## Continued improvements from scaling

-* In Section 6, we evaluate PaLM across hundreds of natural language, code, and mathematical reasoning tasks, and achieve SOTA results on the vast majority of these benchmarks, typically by significant margins.
-This critically demonstrates scaling improvements from large LMs have neither plateaued nor reached their saturation point.
-For instance, in Table 4 we present a new few-shot SOTA on 28 out of the 29 most widely evaluated English language understanding benchmarks, compared against the best per-task result from GLaM (Du+ 2021), GPT-3 (Brown+ 2020), Megatron–Turing NLG (Smith+ 2022), Gopher (Rae+ 2021a), Chinchilla (Hoffmann+ 2022), and LaMDA (Thoppilan+ 2022)
+* Sec 6, we evaluate PaLM in 100s of natural language, code, and math reasoning
+  * SOTA results on the vast majority of these benchmarks, typically by significant margins.
+This critically demonstrates
+  * ie scaling improvements from large LMs have neither plateaued nor reached their saturation point.
+For instance, in
+  * eg Table 4: a new few-shot SOTA on 28 out of the 29 most widely evaluated English language understanding benchmarks, compared against the best per-task result from GLaM (Du+ 2021), GPT-3 (Brown+ 2020), Megatron–Turing NLG (Smith+ 2022), Gopher (Rae+ 2021a), Chinchilla (Hoffmann+ 2022), and LaMDA (Thoppilan+ 2022)

 ## Breakthrough capabilities: NLU and generation across many difficult tasks